ian8500/Plane-Spotter/ios/README.md

 - Airport detail view that renders frequencies, spotting locations, and external resources with native styling and a MapKit preview.
 - Map view that plots all airports and lets you jump between them with animated camera transitions.
 - Frequency learning guide with rich text cards.
+- Live ADS-B browser that streams the latest fleet data from the Django backend with filtering controls.
-- Placeholder screens for Live ADS-B, Logbook, and Community to highlight the API integration points that still need to be built.
+- Placeholder screens for Logbook and Community to highlight the API integration points that still need to be built.

 ## Getting started